States have three primary approaches as to how much cocaine it takes to trigger felony charges:

 - at least 4 ounces of cocaine is punishable by up to life in prison.6

-Yes.
-As the amount of cocaine increases in a given case, some states may decide to file a type of drug trafficking or sale of cocaine charge as opposed to a possession charge.
+As the amount of cocaine increases in a given case, some states may decide to file trafficking or sales charges as opposed to possession charges.

 An example is Washington State.
 Washington law says that simple possession of a small amount of cocaine is considered a Class C felony punishable by: